From A Wiki of Ice and Fire

 Dragonstone is the name of the island located at the entrance to Blackwater Bay and the castle thereon, which was shaped from stone to look like dragons.
 Dragonstone was the original seat of House Targaryen in Westeros, which they had colonized and fortified as the westernmost outpost of the Valyrian Freehold.

-After the Targaryen conquest of the Seven Kingdoms, the island served as the seat of their heir apparent, known as the Prince of Dragonstone.
+After the Targaryen conquest of the Seven Kingdoms, the island in the Crownlands served as the seat of their heir apparent, known as the Prince of Dragonstone.
 After Robert Baratheon overthrew the Targaryens, he gave the island to his brother Stannis, creating House Baratheon of Dragonstone.
 The castle has a dark reputation.
+The maesters on Dragonstone are Cressen and Pylos.

-A short distance off the coast is the island of Driftmark, which is the seat of the bannermen of House Velaryon, another Valyrian house.
+A short distance west of Dragonstone is the island of Driftmark, which is the seat of House Velaryon, another Valyrian house.
 Dragonstone, though old and strong, commands the allegiance of only a few lesser lords whose islands are too thinly populated to provide any great numbers of troops.
+Besides House Velaryon of Driftmark, other houses sworn to Dragonstone include Celtigar of Claw Isle, Seaworth of Cape Wrath, Bar Emmon of Sharp Point, and Sunglass of Sweetport Sound.

 The design of the castle is very dragon-oriented.
 Small dragons frame gates and dragon claws hold torches.
 A pair of great wings cover the armory and smithy, and tails form archways and staircases.